kenjiao101/andai/porto2.md

 |:---:|:---:|
 | ![Skill Trend Lines](outputs/figures/plot_skill_trend_line.png) | ![Role Over Time](outputs/figures/plot_role_over_time.png) |
 | *Monthly proportion (%) of the top 10 skills.
 Y-axis is normalized proportion, not raw count — controls for seasonal posting volume fluctuations.* | *Stacked area chart showing the share of each role in total postings per month.
 Stable proportions suggest relatively constant hiring mix throughout 2023.* |

-> 📂 All figures are stored in `outputs/figures/`.
-Each plot filename corresponds to the section that generated it (e.g., `plot_skill_diverging.png` is from Section 8).

 ---